TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/request-body-tyk-classic.md

 The process for configuring a request body transform is similar to that defined in section [Configuring the middleware in the Tyk Classic API Definition](#tyk-classic).
 Tyk Operator allows you to configure a request body transform by adding a `transform` object to the `extended_paths` section of your API definition.

 In the example below the Request Body middleware (`transform`) has been configured for HTTP `POST` requests to the `/anything` endpoint.
+The Request Body Transform middleware is directed to use the template located in the blob included in the `template_source` field.
+The input (pre-transformation) request payload will be json format and session metadata will be available for use in the transformation.

 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1